Guest Lecture

 Marte Johnslien, photo from the Kronos Titan AS factory in Fredrikstad, Norway (2019), as part of the artist’s project ‘White to Earth’

-Guest lecture by Ingrid Halland, Oslo School of Architecture and Design
+Welcome to a guest lecture by Ingrid Halland, Oslo School of Architecture and Design

 Perhaps the most insidious form of toxicity today lies in the blurred distinction between what is toxic and what is not.
 This talk looks closely at the toxic/non-toxic entanglements of a very familiar entity in art history and theory, namely the white surface.